gilazo/notes/carvana/projects/Insurance/Discovered Drivers and Vehicles/Untitled.md

 2. One thing we omitted in our design was to update the post-profile (quote, disclaimers and bind/payment) calls to Root to include the v3 quote as the externalId.
 We now have a bug ticket open for this as well.
 It's not a major LOE but will take a day or two with hopefully two engs running side-by-side.
 	1. Scenarios
 		1. Mobile customer starts on web and moves to native and stays on native.
 The web experience will have created a v3 quote.
 The Native app makes calls through proxy, and since a v3 quote exists this customer will continue to see the v3 quote from the web.
-		2. Mobile customer starts on web and move to native and moves back to web.
-Same as above except if the customer added drivers or vehicles on native then those additions won't show back up on the v3 snapshot and therefore the quote on web
+		2. Mobile customer starts on web and moves to native and moves back to web.
+Same as above except if the customer added drivers or vehicles on native then those additions won't show back up on the v3 snapshot and therefore the quote on web.
 		3. Mobile customer starts on native and stays on native.
 Native app makes calls through proxy, and since no v3 quote exists this customer will continue through the v2 flows as is today.
+		4. Mobile customer starts on native and moves to web.
+The web app then calls and created a v3 quote for the customer.
+The buckets, and then could show prefill or move to the quote screen.
+Here the quote will be different.

 1. Again, would this impact users on native, esp. users who platform-switch?